New York / County

 Is New City, NY a safe place to live?

-New City is considered a safe suburban community, with a violent crime rate of 72 per 100,000 residents and a property crime rate of 812 per 100,000.
-The chance of experiencing violent crime is about 1 in 1,390, notably lower than many urban areas.
-This low crime profile contributes to the area’s family-friendly reputation.
+New City is considered a safe community, with a low violent crime rate of 72 incidents per 100,000 residents and a property crime chance of 1 in 124.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in New York.

 72